Spring Garden Revival

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Natick

-All structural tree work in Natick must be performed by an ISA Certified Arborist, following ANSI A300 standards.
-This includes the three-cut method for branches >2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
-Tree health assessments evaluate structural integrity, hazard risks (such as dead branches, co-dominant stems, decay, or included bark), and identify disease or pest issues—often in consultation with UMass Extension.
-Species-specific timing is critical: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
-Evergreens are best pruned in late winter or early spring.
-Certification and continuing education are required for arborists, and specialized credentials (such as tree risk assessment) are recommended for municipal work.
+All structural tree work in Natick must comply with ANSI A300 standards, which mandate the use of proper pruning techniques such as the three-cut method for branches >2 inches in diameter.
+Practices like topping, flush cuts, lion's tailing, and over-thinning are strictly prohibited.
+Tree health assessments are required before pruning, focusing on structural integrity, hazard identification (dead branches, co-dominant stems, decay), and pest or disease presence.
+Species-specific timing is crucial: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, while maples and elms also require dormant season work.
+Flowering trees (magnolia, crabapple, dogwood) are pruned post-bloom, and evergreens in late winter or early spring.
+Only ISA Certified Arborists or those with MA arborist licensing may perform structural pruning, and continuing education is encouraged.

 Natick Tree Management Program